martin-brennan/writing.martin-brennan.com/_notes/the_marrow_king_saga.md

 > The chronicles of the titular _Marrow King_, once known as Alorn Torgond, who is cursed by God along with his male descendants to eternal undeath until the line of Torgond is no more.
 The last-dead male of each generation of the line of Torgond is doomed to become the Marrow King, until redemption is attained and the curse is broken.
 Spanning from the first voyage of the Dawnfleet of Alorn Torgond, fleeing religious persecution in Revana, through eight generations of marriage, intrigue, faith, and war with both the living and the dead.

-Read the [[Marrow King Book One Summary]] to get a better idea of the beginnings of the story, dealing with [[alorn_torgond_I|Alorn Torgond's]] first landfall in Altor, and the misery that he brought upon his house there.
+Read the [[Marrow King Book One Summary]] to get a better idea of the beginnings of the story, dealing with [[line_of_torgond|Alorn Torgond I's]] first landfall in Altor, and the misery that he brought upon his house there.

 ### The Line of Torgond

 Behold!
-The mighty line of Torgond with my annotations (I’m still not content with some of the names, and many places and people are still taking shape in the ether).
+The mighty [[Line of Torgond]] with my annotations (I’m still not content with some of the names, and many places and people are still taking shape in the ether).

 <a href="/assets/lineoftorgond.jpg" class="img-link">
 ![Line of Torgond](/assets/lineoftorgond.jpg)